MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- Personalized Federated Learning with Adaptive Batchnorm for Healthcare. [[paper]](https://arxiv.org/abs/2112.00734)
+  - Wang Lu, Jindong Wang, Yiqiang Chen, Xin Qin, Renjun Xu, Dimitrios Dimitriadis, and Tao Qin. *IEEE TBD 2022*
+  - Key Word: Federated learning; Batch normalization; Personalized FL
+  - <details><summary>Digest</summary> We propose FedAP to tackle domain shifts and then obtain personalized models for local clients.
+FedAP learns the similarity between clients based on the statistics of the batch normalization layers while preserving the specificity of each client with different local batch normalization.

+- MetaFed: Federated Learning among Federations with Cyclic Knowledge Distillation for Personalized Healthcare. [[paper]](https://arxiv.org/pdf/2206.08516.pdf)
+  - Yiqiang Chen, Wang Lu, Xin Qin, Jindong Wang, and Xing Xie. *IJCAI'FL 2022*
+  - Key Word: Federated learning; Personalized FL
+  - <details><summary>Digest</summary> MetaFed is to facilitate trustworthy FL between different federations.
+MetaFed obtains a personalized model for each federation without a central server via the proposed Cyclic Knowledge Distillation.
+Specifically, MetaFed treats each federation as a meta distribution and aggregates knowledge of each federation in a cyclic manner.

 - Privacy Induces Robustness: Information-Computation Gaps and Sparse Mean Estimation. [[paper]](https://arxiv.org/abs/2211.00724)
   - Kristian Georgiev, Samuel B. Hopkins.